-Following are key findings of the 2017 studies:
+Additional key findings of the 2017 studies include:

-The 2017 U.S. Wireless Customer Care Full-Service Performance Study—Volume 2 and the 2017 U.S. Wireless Customer Care Non-Contract Performance Study—Volume 2 collectively surveyed 9,994 customers who contacted their carrier’s customer care department within the past three months.
-The studies were fielded from January through June 2017.
+The 2017 U.S. Wireless Customer Care Full-Service Performance Study—Volume 1 is based on responses from 8,135 full-service wireless customers, and the 2017 U.S. Wireless Customer Care Non-Contract Performance Study—Volume 1 is based on responses from 3,275 non-contract wireless customers.
+The studies are based on the experiences of current customers who contacted their carrier’s customer care department within the past three months.
+The studies were fielded from July through December 2016.

 J.D.
 Power is a global leader in consumer insights, advisory services and data and analytics.
-These capabilities enable J.D.
+Those capabilities enable J.D.
 Power to help its clients drive customer satisfaction, growth and profitability.
 Established in 1968, J.D.
 Power is headquartered in Costa Mesa, Calif., and has offices serving North/South America, Asia Pacific and Europe.
-J.D.
-Power is a portfolio company of XIO Group, a global alternative investments and private equity firm headquartered in London, and is led by its four founders: Athene Li, Joseph Pacini, Murphy Qiao and Carsten Geyer.

 Geno Effler; Costa Mesa, Calif.; 714-621-6224; [email protected]